Building on Distance Learning Practices

-However, schools must ensure that students who are attending through distance learning only must receive adequate supports and opportunities to interact with teachers and peers to guarantee equity.
+However, schools must ensure that exempt students who are attending through distance learning only must receive adequate supports and opportunities to interact with teachers and peers to guarantee equity.

 Instructions for Schools to Comply with Copyright Restrictions during Remote and Flexible Learning